The Mojarra Family – Gerreidae

 Due to the strongly protrusible mouth; minute teeth and the anal and dorsal fin bases scaly sheath and the silvery color the Mojarra cannot be confused with any other species.

-Included in this website are nine Mojarra residents of Mexican waters of the Pacific and one from the Atlantic.
+Eleven Mojarras are currently Included in this website are nine from Mexican waters of the Pacific and two from the Atlantic.

 Black Axillary Mojarra, Eugerres axillaris